-Companies in the semiconductor sector are subject to varying degrees of regulatory oversight.
+Companies in the packaging manufacturers sector are subject to varying degrees of regulatory oversight.
 Effects of these regulations may entail limitations on operations, higher costs, and higher potential for technology disruptions and demand substitution.
 Regional differences in regulation, implementation or enforcement may advantage or disadvantage particular issuers.

 Our view of future regulations plays an important role in our expectations of future financial metrics as well as our confidence level in the ability of an issuer to generate sufficient cash flows relative to its debt burden over the medium and longer term.
-Regulatory considerations may also play a role in our assessment of a semiconductor company's business profile, to the extent that these considerations affect its cost structure or competitive position.
-For example, changes in regulations or regulatory oversight, such as government restrictions on selling products to certain countries, could place additional cost burdens on companies or result in the erosion of market position for companies that fail to maintain compliance with regulations.
+Regulatory considerations also play a role in our assessment of a packaging manufacturer's profitability and our assessment of its Business Profile.
+For instance, regulatory authorities may require a change in the raw materials used for plastics manufacturing in order to improve recyclability.
+These requirements can lead to additional investment and increase a company's cost of goods sold.
 In some circumstances, regulatory considerations may also be a rating factor outside the scorecard, for instance when regulatory change is swift.